Vansh0t/BlazorAdmin/README.md

     </script>
 ```
 ## Authorization
-BlazorAdmin uses built-in .NET ``[Authorize]`` attribute with roles defined during Setup to authorize users.
+BlazorAdmin uses the built-in .NET ``[Authorize]`` attribute with roles defined during Setup to authorize users.
 ## Customization
 Sometimes you can't rely on BlazorAdmin generic inputs or forms.
-For example, to edit ``IdentityUser`` or ``IdentityRole`` entities you must use ``UserManager`` and ``RoleManager``.
-To do this you can use custom inputs and forms.
-Individual input fields or entire forms can be overriden with custom blazor components.
+For example, to edit ``IdentityUser`` or ``IdentityRole`` entities, you must use ``UserManager`` and ``RoleManager``.
+To do this, you can use custom inputs and forms.
+Individual input fields or entire forms can be overridden with custom blazor components.
 ### Custom Input
 Your custom input component must derive from ``BlazorAdmin.Components.InputBase``.
-Model to edit will be passed to it as CascadingParameter.
+The Model to edit will be passed to it as CascadingParameter.
 Apply ``[AdminInput(typeof(MyCustomInput))]`` to a property of a model class to use ``MyCustomInput`` as input for a model property.
 See [example](https://github.com/Vansh0t/BlazorAdmin/blob/master/BlazorAdmin.Examples/CustomComponents/ImageInput.razor).
 ### Custom Form
 Your custom form component must derive from ``BlazorAdmin.Components.FormBase``.
-Model to edit will be passed to it as CascadingParameter.
-Apply ``[AdminForm(typeof(MyCustomForm))]`` to a model class to use ``MyCustomForm`` as edit form for a model.
+The Model to edit will be passed to it as CascadingParameter.
+Apply ``[AdminForm(typeof(MyCustomForm))]`` to a model class to use ``MyCustomForm`` as an edit form for a model.
 See [example](https://github.com/Vansh0t/BlazorAdmin/blob/master/BlazorAdmin.Examples/CustomComponents/IdentityUserForm.razor).